unitymakesus/rtp/wp-content/plugins/password-protect-page/README.txt

 These built-in modules allow you to set passwords, whitelisted roles, customize password forms and so on via our friendly User Interface.
 You no longer have to deal with the complex shortcode attributes.

 = Global - Master Passwords =
 When there are many password protected posts on your website, it becomes difficult and time-consuming to create or manage passwords for each content.
-That’s when global or master passwords come in handy.
+That’s when master passwords come in handy.

-Users will be able to unlock all posts protected by our PPWP Lite at once with just one master password.
+Users will be able to [unlock all protected posts at once](https://passwordprotectwp.com/docs/master-passwords-unlock-all-protected-content/?utm_source=wp.org&utm_medium=plugin_desc_link&utm_campaign=password-protect-page-lite&utm_content=global-pwd) with just one master password.

 Please note that this feature **does not** password protect all posts automatically.
 It simply allows you to use master passwords to unlock every post that you choose to password protect.
 Original passwords attached to each post will still be working, together with these master (global) passwords.